imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 ## Dynamic intensity vs Time analysis

-The plugin *Plot Z Axis Profile* (this is the *Z Profiler* from Kevin (Gali) Baler (gliblr at yahoo.com) and  simply renamed) will monitor the intensity of a moving ROI using a particle tracking tool.
+The plugin *Plot Z Axis Profile* (this is the *Z Profiler* from Kevin (Gali) Baler (gliblr at yahoo.com) and {% include Person content="Rasband" %} simply renamed) will monitor the intensity of a moving ROI using a particle tracking tool.
 This tool can be either manual or automatic.
-Use the  command.
+Use the {% include bc content="Image | Stacks |
+Plot Z Axis Profile" %} command.

 ## Getting intensity values from multiple ROIs